What 3D printer should I get?

 What materials do I need?

-We recommend using Polymaker Polylite LW-PLA which is prefoamed and advantageous in many ways in terms of weight and strength.
+For the filament, we recommend using Polymaker Polylite LW-PLA which is prefoamed and advantageous in many ways in terms of weight and strength.
 It’s an almost miraculous filament which makes all of this possible!
+A lighter, stronger, and more temp-resistant material is the ColorFabb LWPLA but this requires more printer tuning and is slightly more expensive.

-However, many of our customers have had success with foaming lwpla and pla+ as well as ABS.
+Many of our customers have had success with other materials such as ASA or ABS.
 Feel free to experiment - we encourage it.
-But keep in mind, all our stats and claims are based on the Polylite filament.
-Experiment at your own risk.
-That being said, many customers have printed our planes with foaming LWPLA such as eSun or Colorfabb, and regular PLA+ filament.
-Be mindful of weight, strength and rigidity when printing with those filaments especially regular PLA.
+But keep in mind, all our stats and claims are based on LWPLA filament.
+Be mindful of weight, strength and rigidity when printing with those filaments, especially regular PLA or heavier materials.

-Below are also a list of other common materials you will need:
+Below is a list of common materials you will need:

 What settings should I use?

-Please find below the Cura profile we commonly use for our Neptune 2S’ and Ender 3’s.
+Please find below the Cura profile we commonly use for Neptunes and Enders.
 This is for the Polymaker prefoamed LWPLA.
 Foaming LWPLA is vastly different.
 Since profiles vary from printer to printer, your settings may differ.
 Hole horizontal expansion is probably the most important setting you’ll want to get right, as this determines how well the spars will fit during assembly.
 Retraction/travel settings are crucial as well for clean, gap-free single wall prints.

 Also take a look at one of our planes’ manuals for more in-depth information.

-On most of our recent models, there are “gaps” in the floor of the aircraft.
-These gaps are 0.1mm wide and stop 0.4mm short of the top of the floor.
+On most of our recent models, there are “slits” in the floor of the aircraft.
+These slits are 0.1mm wide and stop 0.4-0.8mm short of the top of the floor.
 They are there to trick your printer into printing a double-wall support in order to strengthen the floor and spread the load during landings.
 If this gap prints non-fused, please adjust your slicer settings.
-We highly recommend using Cura 5.2.2 to ensure these print perfectly fused.